 - Wash your dog’s bed.
 Keeping your dog’s bedding clean is equally important.
 You can soak it in boiling water for five minutes max to kill the flea eggs and larvae.
 One thing to note, though, don’t leave the bedding in hot water for too long.
 Or it will cause the filling to melt.
 Otherwise, you can also wash it with regular laundry detergent, which will be enough to kill any fleas.

 - Get rid of fleas in your yard.
 Another thing you can do is to treat your yard.
 Use a dog-friendly flea and tick yard spray to break and destroy the flea life cycle before they become a problem for you and your dog.

 - Keep stray animals away.
 Finally, try to keep stray animals away from your house as they are known to carry fleas.
 One way to do that is to fence up your yard and avoid feeding them.
 Otherwise, they will keep returning for more food, which will potentially bring unwanted pests to your home.

 Frequently Asked Question About the Dog Flea Collar

 Yes, they do.
-The collars are infused with either natural or chemical ingredients, designed to repel and kill fleas.
-And every product works differently, some work by releasing gas to repel the pests, and some will deploy the active ingredients over your dog’s coat and skin to eradicate flea eggs, larvae, and adult fleas.
+These preventative products are infused with either natural or chemical ingredients designed to repel and kill fleas, and every collar works differently.
+Some work by releasing gas to repel fleas only, while some will deploy the active ingredients over your dog’s coat and skin to eradicate flea eggs, larvae, and adult fleas.